ArturBoychuk/wikipedia-test-task/README.md

 1. The user is already authorized in their English Wikipedia account.

 ### **Test Steps:**
+1. Click on account icon to open menu.
-1. Navigate to the "Preferences" page.
+2. Navigate to the "Preferences" page.
-2.
+3. Scroll down to "Internationalisation" section
-3. Select a new language (e.g., Ukrainian) from the dropdown menu.
+4. Select a new language (e.g., Ukrainian) from the dropdown menu.
-4. Save the changes.
+5. Save the changes by click on "Save" button

 ### **Expected Results:**
 The interface renders on the selected language.

 ### **Postconditions:**
-1. Navigate back to "Preferences."
+1. Scroll down to "Internationalisation" section
 2. Change the language back to the default (English).
-3. Save the changes to ensure the environment is reset to its original state.
+3. Save the changes by click on "Save" button

 ---